 What is it about the APRS data in DMR ?

 DMR originated as a standard for land mobile radio for commercial radios.
 The position was included as a way for commercial users to be able to track their assets.
 It is worlds away from APRS.
-The position data is embedded into the data stream in no way that is directly usable by the APRS-IS.
+The position data embedded into the data stream in no way directly usable by the APRS-IS network.
 Conversion to APRS position frames data happens at the network level e.g. for Brandmeister in the master server and is then injected into APRS-IS network.

 BTW, DMR is classified F7W as per ITU.

 How about D-PRS in DStar ?